 For instance, insurance companies often stand in the way of fair workers’ compensation.
 Since it is easier for these companies to insure healthy people, they often pressure employers to call employees back into work before they have fully recovered from injuries or illnesses sustained in the workplace.
 Since the employee is not able to work, he or she is often fired, incurring more economic and emotional hardship.

 However, just like you, that person will have an attorney who will probably argue that you were somehow negligent.
-In cases like this, it is crucial to have legal and medical experts such as the ones at the Ciccarelli Law Office on your side.
+In cases like this, it is crucial to have legal and accident lawyers in Philadelphia such as the ones at the Ciccarelli Law Office on your side.

 - Drunk driving claims: The transportation industry is one of the most dangerous for any employee, partially because of other drivers.
 Drunk driving often leads to serious injuries, disabilities, and death.
 If a drunk driver has killed a loved one or caused you or someone else severe injury, we can help.